nicksellen/projects/baseNode_docConst.md

 	1. else the application fails at that time.

 ## 8. Operational Activity
 ### 8a.
-Individual Action
+Autonomous Action
-1. Any individual may take action by themself provided that—
+1. Any individual may take action provided that—
 	1. they are unaware of any opposition towards the action, and
 	1. they are willing and able to personally reverse the action if required.
 1. There is no specific format for Individual Action.
-Whilst in some cases it may be appropriate for the individual (herein 'actor') to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), in other cases it may be appropriate to first [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce their plan](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
+Whilst in some cases it may be appropriate for the individual to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), in other cases it may be more appropriate to first [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce their proposal](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
-1. Any individual that has opposition towards a current or planned Individual Action may voice it and should do so early, clearly and kindly to the actor.
+1. Any individual that has opposition towards a current or proposed Individual Action should voice it early, clearly and kindly.
-1. If a current or planned Individual Action receives opposition, the actor should pause or postpone it and proceed with Unanimous Acceptance.
+1. If a current or proposed Autonomous Action receives opposition it should be paused or postponed and the individuals involved should proceed with Unanimous Acceptance.

 ### 8b.
 Unanimous Acceptance
-1. Unanimous Acceptance of an action or proposal is attained if/when no involved individual opposes it after having a free, equal and unambiguous opportunity to do so.
+1. Unanimous Acceptance towards a proposal or action is attained whilst no involved individual opposes it.
 1. There is no specific format for attaining Unanimous Acceptance.
-Many tools and techniques exist which may help, including: go-rounds, talking objects, consensus facilitation, socratic dialogue, dialectics, etc, etc.
+Many tools and techniques exist which may help, including: smaller-scale testing, presentation (with debate) and holding meetings with [planned agendas](http://cultivate.coop/wiki/Agenda_Planning), rounds, [talking objects](https://en.wikipedia.org/wiki/Talking_stick), [hand-signals](https://en.wikipedia.org/wiki/Occupy_movement_hand_signals), [speaker-lists](http://cultivate.coop/wiki/Taking_Stack_(Meeting_Facilitation_Technique)) or time-limits.
-1. If Unanimous Acceptance can not be attained in a proportionate time-frame, the involved individuals should procede with Score Voting.
-This switch from Unanimous Acceptance to Score Voting can itself be made by Unanimous Acceptance or by simple majority.
+1. If Unanimous Acceptance can not be attained in a proportionate time-frame, the individuals involved should procede with Score Voting.
+The switch from Unanimous Acceptance to Score Voting should be made by Unanimous Acceptance but may be made by simple majority.

 ### 8c.
 Score Voting
-1. Individuals should discuss to establish the current situation and generate alternative proposal(s).
-To be included alongside the generated proposals are—
+1. Firstly, individuals should discuss the current state-of-affairs, the initial proposal (if applicable) and generate alternative proposal(s).
+Afterwards, a list of proposals is created by gathering—
+	1. the initial proposal and/or the generated proposals,
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and
-	1. an 'escalate procedure' control proposal (i.e. 'switch to Collective Choice'.)
+	1. an 'escalate procedure' control proposal (i.e. 'switch to Collective Change'.)
-1. Individuals should score the proposals as 'support’, ‘accept’ or ‘oppose', then—
- 	1. count 'support' as +1, 'accept' as 0 and 'oppose' as -3,
-	1. total the adjusted scores for each proposal, and
-	1. select the proposal with the highest total.
+1. Secondly, the individuals should score the proposals as 'support’, ‘accept’ or ‘oppose'.
+Afterwards the scores for each proposal are totalled by counting 'support' as 1, 'accept' as 0 and 'oppose' as -3: the proposal with the highest total is selected. <!-- The differential weighting  between 'support' and 'oppose' has the philosophical basis of it being more preferable to avoid suffering than increase happiness and the procedural basis of monitoring and sanctioning accounting for significant cost. -->

-## 9. Collective Choice
+## 9. Collective Change
-1. Collective Choice refers to the procedure by which any addition, subtraction or other change to the Collective Choices must be made.
+1. Collective Change refers to the procedure by which any addition, subtraction or other change to the Collective Choices must be made.
-1. The procedure is initiated when all in-space Members and Volunteers have been notified of a clear and explicit proposal which is not contrary to any other Collective Choice made within the last 7 days.
+1. The procedure is initiated when all in-space Members and Volunteers have been notified of a clear and explicit proposal from a Member or Volunteer which—
+	1. has the support of at least 1 other Member or Volunteer, and
+	1. is not contrary to any other Collective Change made within the last 7 days.
 1. The primary phase of the procedure, lasts 3 days during which Members should consider the initial proposal and may create alternative proposals.
 At the end of the primary phase a list of proposals is created by gathering—
 	1. the initial proposal and/or the generated proposals,
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing',) and
-	1. an 'escalate procedure' control proposal (i.e. 'switch to Constitutional Amendment'.)
+	1. an 'escalate procedure' control proposal (i.e. 'switch to Constitutional Change'.)
 1. The secondary phase of the procedure lasts 3 days during which Members should individually score the listed proposals from a range of +3 (indicating total support) to -3 (indicating total opposition.)
 For a score to be valid it must identify the scorer.
 At the end of the secondary phase—
 	1. negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,)
 	1. the adjusted scores for each proposal are totalled,
 	1. the proposal with the highest total is selected, and
 	1. the Collective Choices should be changes to reflect this decision.

-## 10. Constitutional Amendment
+## 10. Constitutional Change
-1. Constitutional Amendment refers to the procedure by which any addition, subtraction or other change to the Constitution must be made.
+1. Constitutional Change refers to the procedure by which any addition, subtraction or other change to the Constitution must be made.
-1. The procedure is initiated when all Members, both resident and remote, are notified of a clear and explicit proposal which—
+1. The procedure is initiated when all Members, both resident and remote, are notified of a clear and explicit proposal from a Member which—
-	1. has the support of at least 3 Members, and
+	1. has the support of at least 2 other Members, and
-	1. is not contrary to any other Constitutional Amendment made within the last 28 days.
+	1. is not contrary to any other Constitutional Change made within the last 28 days.
 1. The primary phase of the procedure lasts 7 days during which Members should consider the initial proposal and may create alternative proposals.
 At the end of the primary phase a list of proposals is created by gathering—
 	1. the initial proposal and/or the generated proposals, and
 	1. a 'status quo' control proposal (i.e. 'keep things as they are/change nothing'.)